BasmaElhoseny01/Magic-Paw-Cat-Clinic-website/README.md

 ## This will be my last static page because I am now on my first step in building my webpage using JavaScript in addition to HTML and CSS 😉

-This web page is my second task in web devlopment Course offered by <a href="https://www.facebook.com/BetaAcademy.B">Beta Academy</a>.
+This web page is my second task in web development Course offered by <a href="https://www.facebook.com/BetaAcademy.B">Beta Academy</a>.

 The main page to run is index.html